 Cover your baking tray with the foil and pop the moulds on the tray.
 Heat the oven to 150 degree centigrade and bake your melted crayon Christmas tree decorations for 10 minutes.
 After this time, take them out and have a poke at them with a knife to see if they are all melted.
 If they aren’t, out them back in and keep checking on them every few minutes (use or a timer or you Will forget).
 Once they are melted take them out of the oven.
 Cut your string in to 6 inch pieces and tie it in to a loop.
 Before the melted crayon Christmas tree decorations have cooled down too much push one end of the loo in to the decoration.
 Repeat this for each one.

 It’s best to let them cool overnight if you can convince your kids to wait that long as that way you can be sure they are set.
 Once they are, simply (it is simple, I promise) pop them out of the moulds.

 So there you have it, how to make melted crayon Christmas tree decorations in order to avoid having to buy teachers Christmas gifts.
-Look out for my other posts on how to use melted crayons to decorate baubles and how to make tree decorations from melted pony beads.
+Look out for my other posts on how to use melted crayons to decorate baubles and make cards as well as how to make tree decorations from melted pony beads.